-What makes Sheridan Construction Corporation different from other Maine general construction contractors?
+What makes Sheridan Construction different from other Maine general construction contractors?
 First to build a LEED-certified building in Maine.

-In 2005, Sheridan Construction Corporation was proud to have been the general contractor for the first LEED-certified building on the University of Maine campus.
-Since then, Sheridan Construction Corporation has incorporated sustainability and energy and environmentally-friendly design elements in every project, even those that for budgeting reasons did not become LEED-certified.
+In 2005, Sheridan Construction was proud to have been the general contractor for the first LEED-certified building on the University of Maine campus.
+Since then, Sheridan Construction has incorporated sustainability and energy and environmentally-friendly design elements in every project, even those that for budgeting reasons did not become LEED-certified.

 Examples of sustainable design, material, and construction methods Sheridan uses: